sullivann7789/README.md-Generator/docs/README.md

 - Noah Sullivan, Starter Code from UCSD Extended Studies Boot Camp

 ## Tests:
 - After running instructions for installation, check your /docs folder.
 Inside it you should find a new README.md file.
 Feel free to open it, or right-click and then preview the new README.md file.
-Voilla!
+Voila!
 You now have your README.md which you can do with whatever you so choose.

 ## License:
 - Copyright (C) 1/18/2023 Noah Sullivan